-The Munsters originally aired on CBS from 1964 to 1966.
-It was a sitcom about a family of monsters who lived amid a non-monster world.
 The family consisted of Herman, the patriarch, who resembled Frankenstein’s creation; Lily, the matriarch, who was a Vampire; Grandpa, Lily’s father, who was also a Vampire (and a Count, to boot); Eddie, Herman’s and Lily’s son, and also a werewolf, and; Marilyn, their niece.
 Although the Munster family couldn’t personally or physically identify with anyone else in the community, they were sure that their family was “normal” and that everyone else was “abnormal,” including, poor, unfortunate Marilyn.

-Marilyn Munster was the only family member that resembled the rest of the world and, therefore, was able to blend in.
+Marilyn Munster was the only family member who resembled the rest of the world and, therefore, was able to blend in.
 Because her appearance was so different from that of her family's, they pitied, coddled and doted on her.
 According to her family, she was seemingly always scaring male suitors off because of her “strange” appearance.
 Little did they know that they were the reason for Marilyn’s inability to keep a man.

 Although the Munster family was considered abnormal and ghoulish, they actually mimicked the ideal, all American family.
 Herman was a loving husband and father who went to work every day to support his family while Lily looked after the household chores, taking care of her family including her husband, child, father and niece.
-Eddie, the young son, went to school, struggling with typical “kid stuff.”

 The show’s ultimate cast consisted of: